Can every kind of entity get an organization number?

 How to register a common ownership

 You register the entity by filling in and sending the form Coordinated register notification in Altinn.
 You need to attach documentation showing that you are a common ownership.
-This can be an agreement between the co-owners describing what you own together, and the name of the co-owners.
-All owners or hirers have to sign the agreement.
+This can be an agreement between the co-owners describing what you use or own jointly, the name of the co-owners, the fraction for the co-ownership and the distribution of responsibility.
+If you are going to have a board, the agreement must also show which regulations apply for the election and which authority the board should have.
+All owners or persons with disposal of the vehicle have to sign the agreement.

 If you choose the type of entity called association, it will not be the bus or car itself which will be registered, but the actual running of it.
 This type of entity is rarely suitable for registering this kind of bus/car.
 For that reason, we recommend common ownership.